eugenejahn/BetterSource/README.md

 ﻿# BetterSource

-Description: It is a chrome extension helping student to calculate and predict their grade
+Description: It is a chrome extension helping student to calculate and predict their grade in the Source

 Follow the step in this link to set up the code in Chrome: https://developer.chrome.com/extensions/getstarted